tari-project/tari/README.md

 ```

 The `cpu: rejected` and `cpu: accepted` messages originates from stagenet or mainnet `monerod`, and shows the Monero
 statistics.
-At this point, the mined and rejected Minotari coinbases should be visible in the Minotari Wallet.
+At this point, the mined and rejected Minotaiji coinbases should be visible in the Minotaiji Wallet.

 ##### Pool merged mining with Monero (self select)

-This paragraph is applicable to pool mining Monero on mainnet and solo mining Minotari on testnet.
+This paragraph is applicable to pool mining Monero on mainnet and solo mining Minotaiji on testnet.

 Pool merged mining with Monero is supported using the
 [Stratum mode self-select](https://github.com/jtgrassie/monero-pool/blob/master/sss.md) option via XMRig.
 Two mining
 pools we have tried out that support this feature are [monero-pool](https://github.com/jtgrassie/monero-pool), with
 its reference pool implementation running [here](http://monerop.com/), and
 [cryptonote.social](https://cryptonote.social/xmr).
 With normal self select mode, XMRig requests a Monero block
 template from a third party and submits the solution to the mining pool.
-Minotari added a `submit-to-origin` option to the
+Minotaiji added a `submit-to-origin` option to the
 self select mode whereby, if a solution has been found that only matches the pool difficulty, XMRig will submit the
-solution to the pool only, but if the achieved difficulty meets both that of the pool and Minotari, it will be submitted to
+solution to the pool only, but if the achieved difficulty meets both that of the pool and Minotaiji, it will be submitted to
 the Merge Mining Proxy as well as to the mining pool.

 ###### Merge Mining Proxy configuration